Constructed language: By purpose

 The boundaries between these categories are by no means clear, and a language could fall into more than one category.
 A logical language created for aesthetic reasons would also be classifiable as an artistic language.
 One created with philosophical motives could also be used as an auxiliary language.

+Controlled natural languages have been devised to eliminate ambiguity in natural language processing and knowledge representation.

 A priori and a posteriori

 An a priori constructed language is one with features not based on an existing language, and an a posteriori language is the opposite.
 This categorization, however, is not absolute, as many constructed languages may be called a priori when considering some linguistic factors, and at the same time a posteriori when considering other factors.

+A priori

 An a priori language has features that are invented or elaborated to work differently or to allude to different purposes.
 Some a priori languages are designed to be international auxiliary languages that remove what could be considered an unfair learning advantage for native speakers of a source language that would otherwise exist for a posteriori languages.
 Others, known as philosophical or taxonomic languages, try to categorize their vocabulary, either to express an underlying philosophy or to make it easier to recognize new vocabulary.
 Finally, many artistic languages, created for either personal use or for use in a fictional medium, employ consciously constructed grammars and vocabularies, and are best understood as a priori.
 Examples include: